Dog429436/math_parser/README.md

 # Math Parser

 ## Overview

-The Math Parser is a C program designed to tokenize and evaluate mathematical expressions.
-It can handle basic arithmetic operations and is implemented using the Shunting Yard algorithm for converting infix expressions to postfix notation.
+Hey, I created a Math Parser using C. The program is designed to take user input, tokenize it, and evaluate the mathematical expression, then return the output back to the user.
+The implementation uses the Shunting Yard algorithm for infix to postfix conversion as a way to evaluate the result.
+It can handle basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as parentheses behavior.

+Hope you’d like it!

 ## Features
 - Tokenizes mathematical expressions